Skip to main content

 Starting January 28, 2026, Cornell’s DMARC policy will be enforced.
 Some examples of email setups that will fail DMARC include the following:

-• If you send email using your Cornell email address using services other than those mentioned above (such as a personal Gmail account), it will be blocked by DMARC and not delivered.
+• If you send email using your Cornell email address through email services other than those mentioned above (such as a personal Gmail account), it will be blocked by DMARC and not delivered.

 • If you use a third-party email and marketing vendor to send mass communications (for example, MailChimp or Constant Contact) and use your Cornell NetID email address as the sender “From” address, the mass communication will be blocked.

-• If an originally legitimate email is forwarded multiple times, it can result in an email failing DMARC and therefore not being delivered.
+• If an originally legitimate email is forwarded multiple times, it can result in an email failing DMARC security policy and not being delivered.
+This may happen when an account that automatically forwards all email is used to subscribe to Google Groups, e-Lists, or other email lists.
+When subscribing to an email list, consider using an email account that does not automatically forward email.

 Note that mass communications sent using Marketing Cloud or Lyris will not be blocked.